CICSA-NET/WRO2025-CICSA/README.md

 > - Chosen for its modularity and ease of integration with ESP32 and Raspberry 5.
 > - Provides stable base for F1-style mobility and sensor calibration.
 > - Lightweight yet durable, ideal for competition and field testing.
+>

+###  Engineering Principles Applied

+The design and implementation are grounded in core engineering concepts:

+- **Angular velocity**: Used to calculate linear displacement from motor rpm.
+- **Torque**: Determines traction force and load capacity.
+- **Power**: Guides battery selection and motor efficiency.
+- **Mass distribution**: Ensures stability and maneuverability.

 ##  3D Printed Components